Faculty Writing Group Grant Program

-The Office of the Executive Vice President and Provost and the Center for Instruction Development and Education Research (CIDER) are piloting a grant program to provide funding to support tenured or continued appointment faculty in their career development.
+The Office of the Executive Vice President and Provost and the Center for Excellence in Teaching and Learning (CETL) are piloting a grant program to provide funding to support tenured or continued appointment faculty in their career development.
 The primary goal of this grant program is to encourage faculty to form collaborative support networks outside of their home departments and colleges, and to encourage research and writing productivity in support of career advancement at Virginia Tech beyond tenure.

 Groups will receive a $2,000 grant toward their proposed goals.

-Proposals for this grant program should be submitted electronically to Rachel Gabriele (email@example.com) on or before April 1, 2018 for consideration.
+Proposals for this grant program should be submitted electronically to Rachel Gabriele on or before April 1, 2019 for consideration.

 Further details on this grant program, and the application process, are below.